willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 #### BEOID

+We present four actions from BEOID, these are: *open door*, *press button*, *turn tap* and *stir spoon*.
+We present three examples of the *press button* action at different locations and compare the attention maps across the location.
+The examples are selected to make conclusions of interest to understanding the attention maps in BEOID.
+The examples chosen are representative of the full gamut of attention maps for BEOID.
 For each example we note the action and location of the example after the figure reference as (*action*, location).

 ![BEOID Example: `04_Door2_open_door_284-333`](media/results/beoid/04_Door2_open_door_284-333-spatial.pdf){#fig:results:beoid:open-door